 Features: Tableau stands out for its powerful and intuitive data visualization capabilities.
 Its strength lies in transforming raw data into insightful and interactive visualizations, making it a popular choice for businesses aiming to derive actionable insights from their data.
 Tableau seamlessly connects to various data sources, including databases, spreadsheets, and cloud services.

--> Robust visualization capabilities.-> Excellent data exploration and storytelling features.
+-> Excellent data exploration and storytelling features.

 -> Integrates with various data sources.